 We are always trying to discover new ways to cut costs and implement new tools, equipment and systems to drive profits.
 In 2018, after months of research and sifting through the many options in the heavy machinery market, we decided to add three agricultural tractors with plows to our snow removal fleet.
 We were surprised by the low barrier to entry with tractors in terms of cost to purchase or lease compared to the amount of snow they can push.
-This realization prompted us to begin a four-year study on the short and long term cost and benefits of plowing with tractors vs. conventional loaders.
+This realization prompted us to begin a three-year study on the short and long term cost and benefits of plowing with tractors vs. conventional loaders.

 **Your mileage may vary on equipment acquisition and upkeep costs